danludwig/eventsourced.net/README.md

 Unless otherwise specified, any other documentation about the `dnu` or `dnx` commands in this readme will assume that version `1.0.0-rc1-final` is the currently Active version in the environment path, according to `dnvm list`.

+##### Restore nuget package dependencies

+The first time you clone the repository, and each time a nuget package dependency is added, removed, or changed, you will need to run the following at the repository root folder in either command prompt or powershell:

+    cd /path/to/local/working/copy/parent # where ever that may be dnu restore

+Note that restoring packages may take a couple of minutes when run for the first time.

 ### On MacOS

 ##### .NET Version Manager